 This part of the schedule covers polymers.
-The numbering used is consistent with the numbering in the schedule to the Act.

 The information you provide under this schedule must characterise the polymer as closely as possible (identity and composition).
 The information must complement the information given under Part B, paragraphs 1 and 2, where details of the complete polymer mixture—that is, the polymer and its additives and adjuvants—are provided (or, the information must complement the details you provide on the complete polymer mixture, that is, the polymer and its additives and adjuvants.)

 You need to provide the maximum weight–percentage of each monomer and all other reactants used to manufacture the polymer.

 Include all substances used in manufacturing the polymer that become part of the polymer composition.
 Reactants include chain transfer and cross-linking agents, modifying groups and other end groups incorporated into the polymer.
 Also include post-reacting agents used in the manufacture of post-reacted polymers.

 The weight–percentage of reactant must be based on the dry weight of polymer.

 Number–average molecular weight of the polymer